 To quote Josh, “I can’t believe how much money I have made since I started taking clients in April of 2019.
 It’s insane.
 I mean, it’s insane.”

-What should a financial advisor lead cost?
+What should the cost of a financial advisor lead be?

 I want to pause for a minute and address a question all of you reading this blog probably have.